Best Of17 min read

 Best ecosystem (banking + investing) SoFi Fidelity

-My overall top pick: Try Betterment — Betterment hits the best balance of low fees, powerful tax features, usability, and account flexibility for the widest range of passive investors.
-It's not the cheapest (Fidelity Go and SoFi win that race) and it's not the most tax-sophisticated (Wealthfront wins there), but it's the most complete package.
-For most people reading this, it's the right default choice — and that's not a boring conclusion, that's just what the numbers show.
+My overall top pick: Try Betterment — Betterment finds the sweet spot between low fees, powerful tax features, usability, and account flexibility for the widest range of passive investors.
+It's not the cheapest (Fidelity Go and SoFi beat it there) and it's not the most tax-sophisticated (Wealthfront wins that), but it's the most well-rounded package.
+For most people reading this, it's the smart default — and that's just what the data shows.

 You Might Also Like